h0lad/SolarMeshtasticNode/README.md

 *The HT-CT62 uses a ESP32C3.
 Thats not Low Power!!!*

 Meshtastic  supports the "Power Saving" mode on the ESP32 where the entire   device stays  in the light sleep mode until it gets a interrupt signal from the LoRa modem.
 In that phase CPU will consume around ~800uA while sleeping.

-Including LoRa RX that's a idle current draw around is 5-6mA.
+Permanent active LoRa RX from the Semtech modem will always cause a permanent consumption of 7-8mA.
+Not even a STM32 or Nordic can get rid of this.

+Much less power consumption could be achieved in a sensor scenario where permanent RX is not required: there the worst-case is most likely determined by the current draw of the sleeping microcontroller.

 Warning, again: switching on BLE or even Wifi will make the ESP32 burn a crazy amount of energy.

 For sunny regions (Portugal, Spain, etc.) a 6V panel is enough.
 For central Europe (like Germany) a 12V or higher solar panel is recommended for surviving the winter.

-Still far away from the RAK4631 with a Nordic microcontroller.
-But who cares?
-During the day you will have a positive power budget so the entire devices runs on solar energy and recharges its battery even with small cells.

 *It's not really that cheap either!*